oracle-livelabs/security/accessgovernance-oci-provisioning/define-access-controls/define-access-control.md

     ![Create Policy](images/create-network-policy.png)

-## Task 5: Create a Role: Service-Desk-Admin-Role
+## Task 5: Create a Role: OCI-Admin-Role

 1. On the Access Governance console home page, click the Access Controls tab.
 Then, click Select on the Roles tile.